Baháʼí Faith and Native Americans: Prominent Native American Baháʼís in North America

 Jacqueline Left Hand Bull was elected as Chair of the National Spiritual Assembly of the Baháʼís of the United States, for the first time, in 2007.
 She was the first American Indian woman to so serve, and the third woman to do so since its formation in 1925.
 She served as Chair through 2011.
 Other Indians had been elected to the institution - MacArthur Fellow Patricia Locke, Lakota hoop dancer and flutist Kevin Locke, and Navajo artists and brothers Franklin and Chester Kahn.

 Phil Lucas was a prominent Baháʼí Indian documentarian, and Nipo T. Strongheart worked as a technical advisor and performance-lecturer before joining the religion before February 1963.
-Buffy Saint Marie, a singer indigenous friend of the religion, appeared in the musical event prelude to the second Baháʼí World Congress as well as seen on the Dini Petty Show explaining the Baháʼí teaching of progressive revelation.

-Deloria Bighorn was elected to the National Spiritual Assembly of the Baháʼís of Canada in 2009, and has served as the Chair of that institution since 2012.
+Deloria Bighorn was elected to the National Spiritual Assembly of the Baháʼís of Canada in 2009, and has served as the chair of that institution since 2012.